 2. Flattened Rice (Optional) – This will make the patties crispier.

 3. Rice Flour – Add 2 tbsp rice flour/ cornstarch to the mixture for binding.
 I have added rice flour as it will make the tikki crispy.

 4. Spices – Cumin powder, garam masala (all spices), and paprika (optional for spicy).
-Also consider adding green chillies if you love spicy ones.
-Otherwise just skip them.
+Also, consider adding green chilies if you love spicy ones.
+Otherwise, just skip them.
 Chopped coriander leaves for flavor.

 5. Oil – This is required for greasing your hands to shape the cakes and for shallow frying.
 I have also added 2 tbsp oil to the potato mixture as it was very dry to bind.
 However, that is optional.
 You can cool potatoes and add 2 tbsp cornstarch too.

 Instructions to make potato patties or aloo tikki:

 Boil potatoes till its cooked.
 If you are using a pressure cooker (as in India), 3 – 4 whistles will be good for medium to large size potatoes.
 Don’t overdo it.
 Wait for the pressure to release naturally before opening the lid.